Reusable Launch & Space Transport

 and from the ISS as well.

 systems.
-The agency will just examine the proposed
+The agency examines the proposed system

-and is compatible with the ISS operations.
+compatible with the ISS operations.

 pdf